 In the previous network, conditional signals are assumed to be given by a user.
-Instead, we add a CNN which takes a style image as an input and outputs a conditional signal as shown in Figure 3.
+Instead, in this section, we prepare a style condition generator network which takes a style image as an input and outputs a conditional signal, and connect it to the conditional input of the conditional style transfer network as shown in Figure 2.
 By adding this style condition generator network to the previous network, the whole network can learn unlimited number of styles.
 To realize unseen style transfer, we expect that this CNN has ability to generate a conditional style signal for a unseen style by combining the conditional signals of the trained styles.
+In the experiments, we set the dimension of a conditional style vector as 128 to obtain enough representation power for arbitrary image styles.

 Note that we found that it brought better results when the last layer of the style condition network was a global average pooling (GAP).
-This is consistent with the fact indicated by Li et al. (2017), which is that per-channel mean and variance also represent the statistics of image styles.
+This is consistent with the fact indicated by [8], which is that per-channel mean and variance also represent the statistics of image styles.